 I have always loved old school diners.
-There is just something about those cozy booths with torn upholstery, where you collapse into your seat, meet your waiter or waitress, and then choose from endless stained pages of every possible comfort food in the American repertoire.
+There is just something about collapsing into those cozy booths with the torn upholstery, meeting your waiter or waitress, and then choosing from endless stained pages of every possible comfort food in the American repertoire.
 Alone or in a group, young and old, rich or poor, everyone feels at home.
 One of my go-to’s when I do hit a diner has always been beef vegetable soup, and any diner worth their salt will have a good one at least once a week.

 A good beef vegetable soup in my opinion has plenty of vegetables such as potatoes, carrots and peas that have cooked down and married with the broth they’re in; tender chunks of meat; and a rich tomatoey beef broth.

 I’ve been working on a version that comes together quickly with ingredients you can keep on hand for a doable weeknight dinner.
 So here it is.

 - 1 lb package of ground beef, (I usually use organic 85/15)